jhoerr/cloudmesh-manual/docs/_sources/jupyter.rst.txt

 .. todo:: Make sure the shell() command is implemented

-To use a more pythonic apporach you can do
+To use a more pythonic approach you can do

 .. code:: python